Fleckism/SecurityPlus/SecurityPlus/20A Redundancy Strategies.md

 LESSON INTRODUCTION

-Cybersecurity resilience means that even successful intrusions by threat actors have limited impact on confidentiality, integrity, and availability.
-Provisioning redundancy in storage, power, and network systems, plus effective backup procedures, site resiliency, and effective procedures for change control and configuration management are crucial in maintaining high availability.
+Cybersecurity resilience means that even successful intrusions by threat actors have limited impact on [[confidentiality]], [[integrity]], and [[availability]]. **Provisioning redundancy in storage, power, and network systems, plus effective backup procedures**, site resiliency, and effective procedures for change control and configuration management are crucial in maintaining high availability.

 ##